 In addition to standard infection control protocols, further safety measures have been put in place

-Patients seeking dental treatment will first be assessed using the Ministry of Health guidelines.
-Patients who fall under the category of Protocol 1, 2, 3 will be asked to defer their appointment until their Day 7 Antigen Rapid Test (ART) is returned with a negative result
+Patients will be asked to defer their appointment until their Day 7 Antigen Rapid Test (ART) is returned with a negative result.

-Due to the medical nature of our services and the requirement for patients to remove their masks while indoors, we ask that patients wait for 7 days before making an appointment as an extra precaution for everyone's safety and health.
+Due to the medical nature of our services and the requirement for patients to remove their masks while indoors to receive treatment, we ask that patients take an ART on the day of your appointment and send proof of a negative result before coming to the clinic as an extra precaution.

 As part of the government's push to immunise healthcare and frontline workers in our fight against COVID-19, all of our staff at Dental Forté are fully vaccinated with the COVID-19 vaccine to help provide a safer clinical environment for our patients.